mmahmoudian/tmp-place/README.md

 --------------------------------------------------------------------------------

 ## ToDo
+- [x] change to single app with subcommands
+- [ ] implement proper logging
+- server
 	- [x] implement file upload from the user
 	- [x] generate 6 character file tag
 	- [x] allow the user to specify the secret that should be provided during the download
-- [x] change to single app with subcommands
 	- [ ] store the data in a sqlite database
 	- [ ] implement file download
+	- [ ] implement using the secret for file download
 	- [ ] delete the file if it had the one-off flag
-- [ ] implement using the secret for file download
+	- [ ] virus scan (should be configurable in the config)
+- janitor
 	- [ ] clean the files based on the TTL
-- [ ] implement proper logging
-- [ ] moderation tooling
-	- [ ] temporarily reject any uploads with a message
-	- [ ] virus scan
-	- [ ] IP blocking
-	- [ ] IP rate limit
+	- [ ] log rotation
+- admin
 	- [ ] general statistics for the admin
 		- [ ] active TTLs
 		- [ ] active one-offs
 		- [ ] total file size
 		- [ ] total uploads in last minute, hour, day, week, month, year
+	- [ ] lock-down mode (temporarily reject any uploads with a message)
+	- [ ] IP blocking
+	- [ ] IP rate limit